Afghanistan searches for answers to deadly hotel attack

 “I was constantly hearing shouts, shots and bangs on the doors,” he said.

-Ukraine’s ambassador to Afghanistan, Viktor Nikityuk, who is based in neighbouring Tajikistan, confirmed that seven Ukrainians living in the hotel had been killed and their bodies would be repatriated.
+Ukraine’s ambassador to Afghanistan, Viktor Nikityuk, who is based in neighbouring Tajikistan, said seven Ukrainians living in the hotel had been killed and their bodies would be repatriated.

 Volodymyr Kostenko, a director of Ukrainian Wings, a company that provides services to Kam Air, said that four of its staff, including two women, were among those killed and all of its employees in Afghanistan were being pulled out of the country.